itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 ​	Application Library path: `:\SDK\V2.3.0.4\examples\active_demo\doping_function\MOD\MOD_material.py`

 ​	The module of `basic` specifies the electron affinity and relative dielectric permittivity of the material.
-It is crucial to define the mode type and parameter values, if another model is used instead of the default.
+It is crucial to define the model type and parameter values, if another model is used instead of the default.
 The default mobility model of Silicon is `Analytic` , but we use the mobility model of `Masetti` in this modulator.
 The `band` module includes the model of bandgap, bandgap narrowing , and recombination of  Auger, SRH, and Radiative.

 ```python
 elec_Si_properties = {"basic": {"model": "Default",